sillydeveloper/node-pg-orm/README.md

-# An overly simplistic ORM experiment.
+# An overly simplistic ORM.

 This is a simple Postgres ORM that uses promises.